alicenet/alicenet/README.md

 ### Random Kill and Restart

 Randomly kill and restart the individual validators.
-There should be no noticeable change in the behavior of the other validators and MadNet consensus should not be affected.
+There should be no noticeable change in the behavior of the other validators and AliceNet consensus should not be affected.

 ### Extended Kill and Restart